Lester-Fong/weather-forecaster-agent/docs/fly-io-github-deployment.md

 1. A GitHub account with your Weather Forecaster Agent repository
 2. A Fly.io account (sign up at https://fly.io)
 3. A Gemini API key for the weather forecasting functionality
+4. A TimeZoneDB API key (get a free one from https://timezonedb.com/api)

 ## Deployment Steps